 Semantic Structure and Navigation

-Proper Heading Hierarchy: Structure dashboard sections using appropriate heading levels (h1 through h6) that reflect the logical organization of content.
+React’s component-based architecture facilitates proper semantic structure when properly implemented.
+Ensuring navigable dashboard experiences involves several key practices.
+A proper heading hierarchy is foundational; dashboard sections should be structured using appropriate heading levels (h1 through h6) that reflect the logical organization of content.
 This enables screen reader users to navigate between sections efficiently.
+For example, instead of generic divs for titles, semantic sectioning is better:

 // Poor implementation